kyxap1/starred/README.md

 - [vscode-terraform-snippets](https://github.com/rixrix/vscode-terraform-snippets) - Advanced Terraform Snippets for Visual Studio Code.
 It has at least 23k downloads from the marketplace.
 - [mermaid](https://github.com/knsv/mermaid) - Generation of diagram and flowchart from text in a similar manner as markdown
 - [osm-qa-filter](https://github.com/lukasmartinelli/osm-qa-filter) - Extract GeoJSON features from OSM QA tiles
-- [hotel](https://github.com/typicode/hotel) - :love_hotel: A simple process manager for developers.
+- [hotel](https://github.com/typicode/hotel) - 🏩 A simple process manager for developers.
 Start apps from your browser and access them using local domains
 - [togetherjs](https://github.com/mozilla/togetherjs) - A service for your website that makes it surprisingly easy to collaborate in real-time.
 - [vega](https://github.com/vega/vega) - A visualization grammar.
 - [ContentTools](https://github.com/GetmeUK/ContentTools) - A JS library for building WYSIWYG editors for HTML content.